Here you can view some videos that we have taken on our river trips and that are referred to on our website.

 Above is a short video of two Double-crested Coromorants starting in on their “necking” behavior during courtship.
 It was shot on the Silver River, January 25, 2017 Believe me, it will get a lot more vigorous and nosy as the courtship season heats up.

 Above is Big Shoals on the Suwannee River at high water levels.
 The White Springs gauge was 59+ feet ASL.
 That day during the spring of 2016 Big Shoals was definitely Class III+.

-Above is a big gator we encountered on the Silver River in 2016, 9-10 feet in length.
-He joined us from a side channel with a definite mission in mind — obviously on territory patrol.
+Above is a big gator we encountered on the Silver River in 2016, 11-12 feet in length.
+He (if it’s this big it is most likely a male) joined us from a side channel with a definite mission in mind — obviously on territory patrol.
 All we could really do in the narrow channel was freeze and let him go his way.
 Way too close for our comfort level!
 It’s a good idea to give any gator about 30 feet of space and always leave them an open escape route to the water.
 But I guess gators, at least the big ones, don’t have the same rules for humans.

 Below we have 3 videos of monkeys crossing the Silver River.

 They do so in a practiced manner using overhead trees.